Our Trainers, Our Pride profiles outstanding Home Team Trainers, a key factor behind our ability to keep Singapore safe and secure.

 How did you become a Home Team Trainer?

-What are the qualities of a good Trainer?
+What are the qualities of a good Home Team Trainer?

-How have you enhanced the learning experience for your Trainees?
+How do you enhance the learning experience for your Trainees?

 How have your training methods evolved over the years?